elusivecodes/FyreEncryption/README.md

 - `$options` is an array containing configuration options.
     - `className` must be set to `\Fyre\Encryption\Handlers\SodiumEncrypter::class`.
+    - `blockSize` is a number representing the block size, and will default to *16*.
-    - `cipher` is a string indicating the cipher, and will default to "*AES-256-CTR*".
+    - `digest` is a string representing the digest, and will default to "*SHA512*".

 ```php
 $encrypter = $encryptionManager->build($options);